Introduction and purpose

 - written responses to questions, from either the appellant or the respondent; and

-- oral presentations from the appellant and the respondent (or their advocate/attorney), which will be recorded.
+- oral presentations from the appellant and the respondent (or their advisor/attorney), which will be recorded.

-Academic (grade) sanctions by the hearing body are implemented immediately, even pending appeal.
-Disciplinary sanctions affecting the student's status/attendance at the University generally are stayed pending appeal, unless the Provost or delegate determines that sanctions should be immediately implemented because the underlying offense involved serious harm to another person or the student otherwise presents a continuing risk of harm or disruption to the community.
-All other disciplinary sanctions are generally stayed pending appeal.
+Academic (grade) outcomes by the hearing body are implemented immediately, even pending appeal.
+Disciplinary outcomes affecting the student's status/attendance at the University generally are stayed pending appeal, unless the Provost or delegate determines that outcomes should be immediately implemented because the underlying offense involved serious harm to another person or the student otherwise presents a continuing risk of harm or disruption to the community.
+All other disciplinary outcomes are generally stayed pending appeal.